symfony/symfony-docs/book/forms.rst

   ``div`` element.

-The majority of the work is done by the ``form_row`` helper, which renders the label and HTML form widget of each field inside a ``div`` tag by default.
+The majority of the work is done by the ``form_row`` helper, which renders the label, errors and HTML form widget of each field inside a ``div`` tag by default.
 In the :ref:`form-theming` section, you'll learn how the ``form_row`` output can be customized on many different levels.

 .. tip::